 - a) The adoption of and any fundamental changes to the Council's Constitution.

-- b) Make appointments to -
+- b) Make appointments to

 - all committees, some sub-committees, the Overview and Scrutiny Committee and approve the delegation / allocation of functions to them; and

 - outside bodies and joint committees.
 (The Policy Committee (or its successor) to deal with changes in representation between Annual Councils and new appointments / nominations to be made during the municipal year.)

 - c) Determine the Budget Strategy in terms of the total revenue and capital budgets each year for the General Fund, and Direct Service Organisation.

 - d) Determine the amount of Council Tax to be levied.

 - e) Adopt a Code of Conduct for Members and employees.

 - f) Approve or adopt the following applications, plans, schemes and strategies:

-- Council Plan (2019-2020)
+- Council Plan 2020 and Beyond

+- Climate Emergency Strategic Plan

-- Capital Strategy (2019-2023)
+- Capital Strategy (2020-2024)

 - Risk Management Strategy (2015)

-- Longer Term Financial Strategy (2019/2020 2025/2026)

-- Medium Term Financial Plan (2019/2020 2021/2022)
+- Medium Term Financial Plan (2020/2021 -2023/2024)

 - People Strategy (2016-2020)

-- Publication Draft Craven Local Plan
+- Craven Local Plan 2012-2032

 - Acquisition, Regeneration and Investment Strategy (2016)

 - Safeguarding Policy

 - Anti-Fraud and Corruption Policy Statement and Strategy

 - Cultural Strategy

 - Car Parking Strategy (2014-2019)

 - Municipal Waste Management Strategy for the City of York and North Yorkshire (2006-2026)

 - Community Safety Partnership Plan

 - Sport and Leisure Facilities Strategy (2016-2030)

 - Craven Playing Pitch Strategy (2016-2030)

-- Treasury Management Strategy (2018)
+- Treasury Management Statement, Minimum Revenue Provision Statement & Annual Investment Strategy (2020-2021)

 - Asset Management Plan

 - Communications and Engagement Strategy

 - ICT Strategy (2018-2022)

-- Information Management and Governance Strategy
+- Information Management and Governance Strategy (2019-2022)

 - Digital Strategy (2018-2022)

-- North Yorkshire Housing Strategy

-- Craven Homelessness Strategy (2015-2020)
+- Craven Homelessness & Rough Sleeping Strategy (2020-2025)

-- Empty Homes Strategy (2015-2020)

-- Craven Housing Renewal Policy (2017-2020)

-- York, North Yorkshire & East Riding Housing Strategy (2015-2021) - Temporary Accommodation Placement Policy - Statement of Licensing Policy (2016-2021) - Gambling Act 2005: Statement of Principles (2018-2024) - Applications to the Government for consent to certain disposals of land - g) h) Approve or adopt any other plans, policies or strategies which have a significant corporate impact on the Council or which have a significant impact on the Council's resources. - i) Confirm the appointment of the Chief Executive.
+- York, North Yorkshire and East Riding Housing Strategy (2015-2021) - Temporary Accommodation Placement Policy - Statement of Licensing Policy (2016-2021) - Gambling Act 2005: Statement of Principles (2018-2024) - Craven Barnfield Regeneration Limited Business Plan (2017-2020) - Applications to the Government for consent to certain disposals of land - any other plans, policies and strategies which have a significant corporate impact on the Council or its resources. - g) Applications to the Government for consent to certain disposals of land - h) Approve or adopt any other plans, policies or strategies which have a significant corporate impact on the Council or which have a significant impact on the Council's resources. - i) Confirm the appointment of the Chief Executive.